kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/custom-call.md

 # ⚡ Custom Call <a id="Custom Call"></a>

-In this section you will see how to get the balance of a given address on Klaytn mainnet, using a RPC provider.
+In this section you will see how to get the balance of a given address on Kaia mainnet, using a RPC provider.

 Start by creating a new project by following the steps at the section [Create a new Unity project](./create-a-new-unity-project.md).
 Make sure to install all dependencies to fix all bugs.